About Franklin County

 Sheriff & Law Enforcement

-The Franklin County Sheriff's Office is responsible for maintaining law and order in the county.
-It patrols the unincorporated areas, manages the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is also involved in community outreach programs and works closely with other law enforcement agencies to ensure public safety.
-The office is known for its commitment to transparency and community engagement, offering programs aimed at crime prevention and education.
+Franklin County Sheriff's Office is responsible for maintaining law and order in Franklin County.
+It patrols the unincorporated areas, manages Franklin County jail, processes arrests, and maintains criminal records.
+The office is known for its commitment to transparency and community engagement, offering programs meant to crime prevention and education.

 Police Departments

-In addition to the Franklin County Sheriff's Office, law enforcement in the county is provided by municipal police departments, including the Meadville Police Department and the Bude Police Department.
+In addition to Franklin County Sheriff's Office, law enforcement in Franklin County is provided by municipal police departments, including the Meadville Police Department and the Bude Police Department.
 These agencies are responsible for maintaining public safety within their respective jurisdictions.
-They coordinate with the Sheriff's Office on major crimes and emergencies, ensuring a comprehensive approach to law enforcement across the county.
+They coordinate with the Sheriff's Office on major crimes and emergencies, making sure of a full approach to law enforcement across Franklin County.
 Each department focuses on community policing and crime prevention initiatives tailored to their local areas.

 Law Enforcement & Arrests

-The Franklin County Sheriff's Office, located at 30 Main Street in Meadville, Mississippi 39653, serves as the primary law enforcement agency for the county's unincorporated areas and provides jail operations, court security, and civil process service.
-The Sheriff's Office can be reached at (601) 384-2330 for general inquiries and non-emergency matters.
-The Franklin County Detention Center, operated by the Sheriff's Office, houses pre-trial detainees and sentenced misdemeanants.
+Franklin County Sheriff's Office, Mississippi 39653, is the primary law enforcement agency for Franklin County's unincorporated areas and provides jail operations, court security, and civil process service. general inquiries and non-emergency matters.
+Franklin County Detention Center, operated by the Sheriff's Office, houses pre-trial detainees and sentenced misdemeanants.

-Code Ann. § 25-61-1 et seq., which establishes the right of citizens to inspect and copy public records with limited exceptions.
-To request arrest records, citizens may submit written or in-person requests to the Franklin County Sheriff's Office or the appropriate municipal police department, specifying the name and date of birth of the individual in question.
+Code Ann. § 25-61-1 et seq, which establishes the right of citizens to inspect and copy public records with limited exceptions.

 Mugshots and booking photos are generally considered public records in Mississippi and may be obtained through formal public records requests to the Sheriff's Office, though fees for copying and administrative processing may apply according to the fee schedule established under Mississippi law.
 There are no tribal jurisdictions or special law enforcement zones within Franklin County.